danielaparker/jsoncons/doc/ref/jsonpath/functions/avg.md

 ### avg

 ```
-number avg(array[number] value)
+number|null avg(array[number] value)
 ```

-Returns the average of the items in an array of numbers.
+Returns the average of the items in an array of numbers, or null if the array is empty

-Returns null if
+It is a type error if

 - the provided value is not an array

-- the array is empty

 - the array contains items that are not numbers